JTOne123/logonlabs-dotnet/README.md

 4. Click on the *Browse* tab and search for "LogonLabs".
 5. Click on the LogonLabs.Client package, select the appropriate version in the right-tab and click *Install*.

-## LogonLabs API
+## Logon Labs API
+---

-- Prior to coding, some configuration is required at https://logonlabs.com/app/#/app-settings.
+- Prior to coding, some configuration is required at https://logonlabs.com/app/#app-settings.

 - For the full Developer Documentation please visit: https://logonlabs.com/docs/api/